 As I went through my photos from the match, thinking about which stages to highlight, I realized that each of the stages had some unique or interesting element about it.
 I'll mention those points briefly, and hopefully not make this post overly long.
-Photos of all the stages from the match are posted on Flickr.

 All the original squads were divided up even further the morning of the match, so we shot with just six folks in a squad and the match moved quickly.
 Thank you to all the volunteers who showed up to run us through the stages efficiently.

 Our squad started on Stage 4, which saw us "handcuffed" to a table.
 Two target groups were placed on either side.
 The rope cuffs restricted our movement such that most folks had to shoot the targets one handed.
 I had my one and only hit an non-threat of the match on this stage.

 The scenario for the next stage started us holding a couple of water bottles before engaging some distant targets in a "car."
 Next we moved to a window where more targets were found.
 The final target on this stage required a significant lean out from the fault line to hit, and the hard cover at the edge of the port took quite a beating.

 Stage 6 started with the loaded gun in a box.
 There were three targets to be engaged while seated.
 After leaving our seat there where three more targets to be shot from two other positions.